josejuanmartinez/mindcraft/README.md

 game.book_to_chronicles("./lord_of_the_rings.txt")

 character_name = "Galadriel"
-character_description = ""Elven queen of Lothlorien, bearer of Nenya, an elven ring of power.
+character_description = "Elven queen of Lothlorien, bearer of Nenya, an elven ring of power.
 Married to Celeborn"

 personalities = [Personality(x) for x in ['caring', 'wise', 'ethereal', 'loving', 'concerned', 'mysterious']] motivations = [Motivation(x) for x in ['Protecting Middle Earth', 'Protecting the forests and the living creatures', 'Protecting the world, Arda', 'Destroying the evil']]